 The ending of the original The Blob

 It is perhaps because of this fondness for the original that I rewatched the eighties remake as part of the Criterion Channel's 80s Horror collection (parenthetically I want to throw out a few words of praise for the Criterion Channel in general and for their ability to do a great job with Halloween programing.
 While the collection only has a few horror movies, including, for some reason, the original Blob, the channel has branched out to include some classics, like Wolfen, some forgotten gems, like The Hidden, and some oddballs that would not show up anyplace else).
 The remake is uneven, but not terrible.
 Perhaps its best innovation is to update the original film's social conflict.
-The original was framed in the conflict between the small town authority figures and the kids (who were portrayed by actors well into their twenties when the film was made).
+The original was framed in the conflict between the small town authority figures and the kids, a generational conflict. (who were portrayed by actors well into their twenties when the film was made).
 This is preserved in the figure of Kevin Dillon, who, for some reason, wears the "Puffy shirt" that Seinfeld would make famous.

 The remake expands the social conflict to include a government agency whose attempt to contain the blob is couched in cold war paranoia in which every alien is a potential bioweapon.
 Its real improvement, however, in how it updates the question mark that lingers over the original with a scene featuring the town's preacher.
 He has witnessed the blob's attack on the small town and concludes that it is a harbinger of the apocalypse, that he sees himself tasked to complete.

 Upon rewatching I realized that what I liked about this ending is its fundamental incompleteness.
 There was no sequel to this particular version of the blob.
 The ending just hovers as a question mark.
 I wish more films were allowed to end on the question.
 The original Halloween has one of the best endings of modern horror.
 Its ending makes the film feel like one of the stories told around a campfire about "escaped lunatics."
 When I was growing up "escaped lunatic" stories were what we told camping, not ghost stories, and they always ended with some twist about the scratching of a car roof, or who was licking a hand, all guaranteed to make it hard to sleep.
-Halloween's ending, "he looked over the balcony and the body wasn't there" always seemed to be one such ending, which is why the film almost feels more like a rendition of a kind of urban legend or folk tale.
+Halloween's ending, "he looked over the balcony and the body wasn't there" always seemed to be one such ending, which is why the film almost feels more like a rendition of a kind of urban legend or folk tale than a slasher film.
 Of course this ending has been turned into multiple sequels that have expanded on Michael Myers ability to survive bullets, fire, stabbings, etc., As I watched the most recent film in the long line of sequels, Halloween Ends I kept thinking that it would be better if the whole series had ended with just the shot of the imprint in the shape of the body in grass (or gone in the direction Carpenter wanted, with a different Halloween film each year, as in the underrated Season of the Witch).